-As at the 31 March 2019 the General Fund had total reserves of £15,428,171 and the HRA had total reserves of £42,354,384 (HRA reserves include £10million that can only be used on new social housing with significant restrictions and if not spent within three years must be returned to the Government).
-Although the balances may appear relatively high the Medium Term Financial Strategy (for the General Fund) and Business Plan (for the HRA) have identified the need to draw down a significant proportion of these balances in the future.
+As at the 31 March 2020 the General Fund had total reserves of £19.31Million and the HRA had total reserves of £40.38Million (HRA reserves include £10.36million that can only be used on new social housing with significant restrictions and if not spent within three years must be returned to the Government).
+Although the balances may appear relatively high the Medium Term Financial Strategy (for the General Fund) and Business Plan (for the HRA) have identified the need to draw down a significant proportion of these balances in the medium term.
 HRA balances are required to fund future loan repayments due over the 30 years of the Business Plan.
 In addition these balances include specific reserves that can only be used for capital expenditure.